• Skip to secondary menu

 Eradicator for Facebook Chrome Extension

-If you find yourself scrolling endless through Facebook, this on might be for you.
+If you find yourself scrolling endlessly through Facebook, this one might be for you.
 Turn it on, and instead of your newsfeed, you will find a quote at the top of the page.
 I use this one occasionally, and probably am while working on this series so I’m not getting distracted.
 You can still see your notifications, and your groups on the side so if there is something you want to see in your groups you can.

 Save to Google Drive Chrome Extension